 Two days ago, the White House announced its support for carrier unlocking handsets.
 The administration promised an FCC/NTIA investigation as well as a willingness to "work with Congress" on legislation to fix the problem.
 So, we can probably count on the President's support of the new Wireless Device Independence Act, introduced last night by Sen. Ron Wyden (D-OR).
 The bill, which is only three pages long, has a simple goal: amend the DMCA such that it explicitly allows the unlocking of cell phones, obviating the need for a tri-yearly exemption.
 Read More

 Who doesn't love a good deal?
 Today, Amazon and Wirefly are offering another one today to potential or current Verizon customers: a $40 off your bill if you buy or upgrade to a Verizon 4G phone this week.
 New customers as well as old will get the $40 credit on their next bill, which is a pretty significant chunk of your bill.

 The deal will be going on from now until midnight on Thursday, June 14th, so if you were planning on upgrading, now would be a good time to do it.
-There are, as usual, some pretty good deals going on in the Amazon Wireless store as well, including the LTE Galaxy Nexus for a penny.
 Read More

 4G.
 The acronym is probably the most abused term in tech industry since "HD."
 And if you spend as much time reading up on mobile phone news as us (we hope you don't, that's what we're for!), you probably have come to the same conclusion: it's almost without meaning, constantly misrepresented, and defined on a completely subjective basis.
 We don't like any of this.